This set of Embedded Systems Questions and Answers for Aptitude test focuses on “DRAM Refreshing Techniques”.

 Explanation: CBR that is, CAS before RAS refresh is the one which is commonly used.
 It has low power consumption quality because it does not have address bus and the buffers can be switched off.
 It is worked by using an internal address counter which is stored on the memory chip itself and this can be incremented periodically.

-11. Which refreshing techniques generates a recycled address?
+11. Which refreshing techniques generate a recycled address?

 c) Distributed refresh